 Do you love quesadillas?
 They are very popular in our household and one of those things that we love to get whenever we are out.
 With apple season being here, it seemed like the perfect time to bring one of my family’s favorite foods together!
 At first, I thought that this may be a bit weird, but after a bit of experimenting, we came up with the perfect recipe.
 You may even be surprised just how yummy this quesadillas recipe is, especially after your kids taste this yummy treat!

 Want to know the best part of this recipe?
 You can easily switch it up with other ingredients in your house.
 Just make sure to write down the recipes if you come up with the perfect combination and share it with us later!
 We love to see what our readers come up with, especially when they experiment with some of our fun recipes!
+This recipe also works well with THIS quesadillas maker.

 Note: Special thanks to my friends Shannon at Livingston Creatives for helping me with this recipe and pictures!